well-it-wasnt-me/torrent_finder/docs/usage.md

 !!! tip
     Auto-notifications for finished torrents rely on the Telegram JobQueue.
 Install the optional dependency via `pip install "python-telegram-bot[job-queue]"` so the bot can schedule those background checks.

+Need to troubleshoot Jackett responses?
+Run with `--telemetry-level DEBUG` or pass the dedicated `--torznab-debug` flag to log a preview of the Torznab feed whenever it comes back empty.